-The Marshall University Winter Jazz Festival is the oldest collegiate jazz festival in North America.
+The Marshall University Winter Jazz Festival is one of the oldest collegiate jazz festival in North America.
 Founded in 1969, the festival is held in February of each year and features performance by the tri-state areas finest middle school and high school jazz ensembles along with clinics and performances by world-renown jazz artists.
-Jazz ensembles and jazz combos at the high school and middle school levels are invited to participate!
-Any size jazz ensemble is eligible and every group will receive feedback and work with some of the best professional jazz musicians in the country.
+High school & middle school jazz ensembles and combos of any size are invited to participate.
+Each group will receive feedback and have the opportunity to work with and witness some of the best professional jazz musicians in the country.
 Past guest artists include Steve Turre, Ashlin Parker, Jim Snidero, The Sean Jones Quintet, & The Stan Kenton Orchestra.

-The 49th Winter Jazz Festival will be help February 22-24, 2017.
-Our special guests this year will be pianist Bob Thompson and bassist Tom Hildreth.
+The 51st Winter Jazz Festival will be held February 21-22, 2020.
+Our special guests this year will be Monika Herzig, jazz pianist, and her group The Time Flies

-Select students and sections will receive outstanding soloist and section awards during a brief awards ceremony held at the end of each day before the evening concerts.
+Select students and sections will receive outstanding soloist and section awards at a brief awards ceremony held during the evening concerts.

-To register your jazz ensemble or combo for the festival, please click the button below.
-Application deadline is January 31, 2018.
+To register your jazz ensemble or combo for the festival, please click the link below.
+Application deadline is January 31, 2020.

 Thundering Herd All-Star Big Band Nominations